 These permissions are included in the latest Cloud Manager policy.

-Tiering data on read-write volumes
+Tiering data from read-write volumes

 Cloud Volumes ONTAP can tier inactive data on read-write volumes to cost-effective object storage, freeing up the performance tier for hot data.